dineyw23/dineyw23.github.io/About/about.md

 <img src="{{ site.url }}/About/ImageDP.jpg" width="40%" align="right">

-Hi, My name is Diney Wankhede.
-I'm a persistent learner, Indian by origin who is living in California.
-I'm currently working towards my Masters Degree in Computer Science.
+Hello.
+I am Diney Wankhede.
+I am a student, a learner and an Indian who lives in California.
+I'm currently working towards my Masters Degree in Computer Science at California State University, Chico.
 Alongside, I work as a Student Assistant at Distributed Learning Technologies - Chico State.
-I hope to share some of my work here.
+I am passionate about technology, programming and design.
+This site will help you to know me better.
+I code and  hope to share some of my work here.

-  > Okay, be patient!
-Diney is learning to develop a site for free using Jekyll.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;